amyschools/api_customer_interface/README.md

 ### Overview
 This API provides an interface for customer data.
 Customers can be created, updated, viewed, and deleted.
-Users can also sign up for the first time, log in with their password, and reset their password.
+Users can also sign up for the first time with their email and a password, log in, and reset their password.

 ### Documentation
 Full API documentation can be found at `http://127.0.0.1:8000/api/ui/`